 A DaemonSet ensures that all (or some) nodes run a copy of a pod.
 As nodes are added to the cluster, pods are added to them.
 As nodes are removed from the cluster, those pods are garbage collected.
 Deleting a DaemonSet will clean up the pods it created...

 Since applications runs in Pods and multiple Pods might exists across multiple nodes, we need a specific Fluentd-Pod that takes care of log collection on each node: Fluentd DaemonSet.

-The below steps will focus on sending the logs to a Elasticsearch Pod.
+The following steps will focus on sending the logs to an Elasticsearch Pod:

 We have created a Fluentd DaemonSet that have the proper rules and container image ready to get started: